c-hydro/fp-docker/README.rst

 		>> ./fp-docker_runner.sh -i -f fp-docker_variables.env

 where the -f flag is used to pass the Environment variable file to the building script.
-The structure of the container is reported below:
+An example, of the container structure is reported below:

     ::